How to cut costs and still grow your business

 3. Focus on retaining key skills

 If your organisation has plans to reduce budgets but continue to grow, a strategic shift will be required to retain talent.
 You’ll need to consider which skills are critical to your expansion plans – for today and beyond.
 Do you need a strong leader to helm your transformation?
-Project management expertise to keep your teams on track?
+Project management experience to keep your teams on track?
 Whatever the expertise you require to make a success of your growth strategy, it’s typically more cost-effective to upskill or reskill existing staff than hire new team members.

 Once you’ve identified the most business-critical areas to focus your retention strategies on, re-examine your employee value proposition (EVP).
 If budget restrictions are preventing you from increasing salaries for the time being, think about where else you can provide staff with long-term value.
 Offering flexibility on working patterns where you can, emphasising the opportunities you are providing for growth and development, and putting diversity, equity and inclusion (DE&I) at the heart of your offering, are all key employee retention strategies that can be realised with a workforce solutions partner who understands your unique challenges.